DavidVentura/blog/blog/raw/disk/POST.md

 So, we are at a point that UEFI has:

 1. Initialized the hardware sufficiently to enumerate all block devices
-2. Filtered said devices down ones with a valid GPT header
+2. Filtered said devices down to the ones with a valid GPT header
-3. Picked a device to boot (based on user preference or other algorithm)
+3. Picked a device to boot based on user preference (choice saved to NVRAM) or other algorithm (usually "first valid device")

 How does UEFI find the bootloader?